 HAPPY WEDDING ANNIVERSARY

-Lily-Belle and Matilda played in the deep soft snow beside the log cabin as the sausages sizzled.
+Lily-Belle and Matilda played in the deep soft snow beside the log cabin as the sausages spat and sizzled.
 Although the night sky was clear and the stars were out in abundance, the Northern Lights had not been predicted to show.
 We were a little disappointed as today, the 5th March 2019; happened to be our 15th wedding anniversary.
-Nonetheless, what a great way to spend this special day, drinking great coffee and eating sausages by an open fire whilst admiring the beautiful sky above Finnish Lapland…spectacular!
+Nonetheless, what a great way to spend this special day, drinking great aromatic coffee and eating fat sausages by an open fire whilst admiring the beautiful diamond-like starlit sky above Finnish Lapland…spectacular!

 READ ALL ABOUT OUR NORTHERN LIGHTS HUNT IN FINNISH LAPLAND